 Operator

-Having tech officers absorb functional roles provides noteworthy advantages, such as bringing more direct expertise and ownership to tech implementation, reducing silo issues affecting team and talent allocations, and streamlining investments.
+Having tech officers extend their responsibilities into functional roles provides noteworthy advantages, such as bringing more direct expertise and ownership to tech implementation, reducing silo issues affecting team and talent allocations, and streamlining investments.
 For a tech officer, this extension also becomes a stepping stone to building additional functional expertise and moving toward broader leadership.
 The following are some examples of the ways tech executives serve in additional leadership roles:

-• Customer experience.
+- Customer experience.
 An increasing number of corporate interactions with customers are mediated through tech via websites, social media, personalized offers, or sales alerts.
 The tech infrastructures to support those interactions are often incompatible, resulting in channel conflicts and poor customer experience.
-If tech officers absorb customer experience, they can overcome silo issues (such as one-off solutions that worsen a customer’s journey) by delivering integrated tech solutions that focus on the entire customer experience.
-For example, they could direct a move from call center operations to a full omnichannel experience, including end-to-end design and measurement across mobile, web, and call center journeys.
+If tech officers focus more on customer experience, they can help overcome silo issues (such as one-off solutions that worsen a customer’s journey) by delivering integrated tech solutions that improve the entire customer experience.
+For example, they could help orchestrate a move from call center operations to a full omnichannel experience, including end-to-end design and measurement across mobile, web, and call center journeys.
 For instance, one bank had customer experience silos in multiple divisions, resulting in a fragmented experience.
-With an expanded role covering all customer experience, the CIO integrated tech infrastructure for broad improvement.
+With an expanded role supporting all customer experience, the CIO integrated tech infrastructure for broad improvement.

 While a partnership between the CIO and COO is critical to scale and capture that opportunity, misaligned incentives and challenges in adopting tech change can undermine the effort.
 Some organizations have brought together tech and operations, either in part (for example, with global business services units) or in whole (with an integrated CIO and COO role).
 The tech officer directs tech investments, aligns incentives, and is responsible for the end-to-end rewiring of company operations.
-At a leading healthcare company, for example, the CIO shaped a plan for the next generation of tech-enabling operations (including AI and gen AI) and now drives the combined operations-and-tech organization to own and deliver impact through AI, automation, and self-service.
+At a leading healthcare company, for example, the CIO shaped a plan for the next generation of tech-enabling operations (including AI and gen AI) and, based on that experience, now drives a combined operations-and-tech organization, which owns and delivers impact through AI, automation, and self-service.

 The shape of tech leadership has evolved from core tech to digital and AI, and now it’s moving into business and functional leadership.
 The potential value from rewiring enterprises is growing, as are advances in tech.
 The link between creating tech and creating business value is stronger than ever.
 To meet the moment, company leaders and tech leaders must capture the rewards of this shift in mindset.
 This is a vital opportunity—one in which tech officers can lead the way.